6 Best Laptops For SolidWorks 2023 (Certified & Stable)

-The whole point of the best laptop for solidworks is to make the software stable and lagless as you viewport , simulate and part-model.
+The best laptop for solidworks should make software stable and lagless as you viewport , simulate and part-model.

-The hardware you need for this will depend on the size of your projects.
+The hardware needed will depend on the size of your projects.

 A small project (<100 part) is less likely to crash with most laptops that have a 2GB vRAM GPU.

-But a large assembly (500+) is very prone to crash and definitely lag when viewporting if you don’t have 6GB vRAM plus a 4.5GHz clock-speed CPU.
+But a large assembly (500+) is very prone to crash when you viewport unless you have a laptop with a 6GB vRAM.

-Take at the typical project of a student of solidworks:
+This is the typical projects of a student of solidworks:

 Recommended Laptop Specs For Solidworks